GEMINI-Breeding/GEMINI-Breeding.github.io/docs/3. App/1- Installation.md

 ## Troubleshooting
 - If the path in `package.json` is not properly populated, a `Failed to upload file` error will appear.
 Make sure the path points to an existing and accessible directory.
 - If the GEMINI App is run before starting Docker Desktop, orthophoto generation will fail.
 To fix this, Docker Desktop must be started and the `GEMINI-App-Data/temp` directory must be deleted.
 The next attempt at generation with Docker Desktop running will properly create the temp files.
+- To ensure that the app is properly running in Docker, after the command `npm start gemini`, ensure that the terminal is NOT cleared (meaning you should be able to scroll up and see previous commands).
+If the terminal is cleared (you are unable to scroll up to view previous commands), the app is not running in Docker properly.
+Restart Docker and try again.